isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-10-14-post-Second Reading Speech by MOS, MinLaw & MOT, Murali Pillai on Statutes (Misc Amendments) Bill.md

 7. First, it makes typographical corrections to sections 61(1)(c) and 313 of the CA.

 {:start="8"}
-8. USecond, it splits the offence on causing protected performances to be seen or heard in public, under the current section 450(2) of the CA, into two separate offences:
+8. Second, it splits the offence on causing protected performances to be seen or heard in public, under the current section 450(2) of the CA, into two separate offences:

 <p style="margin-left: 40px">
 (a) one in relation to live performances; and</p>